mobnetic/BitcoinChecker/README.md

 #Updating currency pairs on existing exchange:
+*__Note if particular exchange supports dynamic currency pairs syncing mechanism there is NO need to add pairs manually here.__ *

 To update currency pairs on your favourite exchange, you have to find the corresponding exchange class file in the [com.mobnetic.coinguardian.model.market](https://github.com/mobnetic/BitcoinChecker/tree/master/DataModule/src/com/mobnetic/coinguardian/model/market) package.
 In every exchange file there is a `CURRENCY_PAIRS` HashMap that contains a base currency (as a key) and a list of counter currencies.
 Every combination of base and counter currency represents one currency pair.
 ```java